 THE FUTURE OF VOICE SEARCH

 Voice search is here in the present, and consumers are quickly adopting it and will continue to do so.
 People are using their digital assistants in their own homes, with Google stating that 72% of people who own voice-activated speakers say that their devices are used as part of their daily routines.
 Of this percentage, 52% of people keep their voice-activated speakers in their living rooms.
-Personal assistants are learning from our speech patterns and personal preferences to gain meaning and assist us throughout the day.
+Personal assistants learn from our speech patterns and personal preferences to gain meaning and assist us throughout the day.
 As time progresses, they are getting more intelligent and can determine our behavior.

-The digital assistants of today’s day and age are surpassing primary voice input, and are evolving to understand the consumer’s intent and buying behaviors through data to assist consumers to take actions.
+The digital assistants of today’s day and age are surpassing primary voice input and are evolving to understand the consumer’s intent and buying behaviors through data to assist consumers to take actions.
 With half of the searches coming in through Siri, Cortana, and Google, marketers will need to determine a way to help consumers in having ready access to the information they’re seeking.
 Optimizing for voice search requires different strategies from those for traditional Search Engine Optimization.

 HOW TO OPTIMIZE